titanml/takeoff-snowflake/README.md

 ## About <a name = "about"></a>

-This guide will help you integrate Takeoff with Snowflake by pushing assets/images to Snowpark Container Services and setting up a service using a YAML spec file.
+This guide will help you integrate Takeoff with Snowflake by pushing images to Snowpark Container Services and setting up a service using a YAML spec file.

 ## Getting Started <a name="getting_started"></a>